mitrasgit/simple-search-engine/README.md

 ﻿__Simple Search Engine__

+__How to use__
+Per default, the search engine will index all files in the db folder.
+To select a subset of the files, use the terminal and type for example:
+_select doc1.txt doc2.txt doc3.txt_

+Search for a word in the index:
+_get fox_

+Add a new document to the db folder and the index:
+_add filename.txt some example text_

+Terminate the search engine:
+_exit_

+__The project consists of...__
 _DB_
 Document 1: “the brown fox jumped over the brown dog”
 Document 2: “the lazy brown dog sat in the corner”